 In Windows XP, you can also click Rename this file or Rename this folder in Common Tasks pane.

-In Windows 8, the Rename button is located in Home tab of Ribbon.
+In Windows 8 and 8.1, the Rename button is located in Home tab of Ribbon.

 Alternatively, just right-click (or touch and hold) an item and select Rename from the menu.